mikerodrigues/onkyo_eiscp_ruby/README.md

 ```

 * You can use `CommandMethods` to easily send a message and return the reply as
   a Message object.
-A method is defined for each command listed in the
+Once `Receiver#connect`is called, a method is defined for each command listed in the
   `Dictionary` using the `@command_name` attribute which is 'human readable'.
   You can check the included yaml file or look at the output of
   `EISCP::Dictionary.commands`.
-These commands will not be defined on an
-  instance until a connection is made.
 Here a few examples:

 ```ruby
 		# Turn on receiver